zoe-f-cyborg/week_2_digihist_REAL/journal.md

 It did take me a shamefully long time to figure out how to access the command line, but I eventually got it.

 ### Wget

+This section presented a challenge for me, and I wasn't ultimately able to get the program for fetching urls working, although I was able to fetch and store individual urls, which I could definitely see as coming in handy in the future.

 #### Homebrew